GoetzDeBouville/RuskoRadio/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Project Roadmap:
-✅Add binding of album cover image (using Itunes search API???) - Open for discussion 😁
+✅ Add binding of album cover image (using Itunes search API???)
-- Add dark theme support
+✅ Add dark theme support
 - Add alarm manager (screen for alarm settings)
 - Add localizations
 - Add dialog message for novigation to permission list